Marcel Rohner (bobsledder)

 Marcel Rohner (sometimes shown as Marcel Röhner; born 21 June 1964, in Baar, Switzerland) is a Swiss bobsledder who competed in the 1990s.
 At the 1998 Winter Olympics in Nagano, he won a silver medal in the four-man event with teammates Markus Nüssli, Markus Wasser and Beat Seitz.

 Rohner also won two silver medals in the four-man event at the FIBT World Championships, earning them in 1996 and 1999.

 In Bobsleigh World Cup, he won the four-man event both in 1996-97 and in 1999-2000, and the combined men's event in 1999-2000.

+His son Timo has also represented Switzerland in bobsleigh at the Olympics.